microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/allocation.md

 Cost allocation is usually an afterthought and requires some level of cleanup when introduced.
 You need a plan to implement your  allocation strategy.
 We recommend outlining that plan first to get alignment and possibly prototyping on a small scale to demonstrate the value.

-Consider that some services might be shared by multiple products / teams.
-Keep in mind that not all shared costs may need to be redistributed, and some are more effectively managed with other means.
-Carefully evaluate each shared cost to determine the most appropriate approach for your organization.

 - Decide how you want to manage access to the cloud.
   - At what level in the organization do you want to centrally provision access to the cloud: Departments, teams, projects, or applications?
 High levels require more governance and low levels require more management.
   - What [cloud scope](https://learn.microsoft.com/azure/cost-management-billing/costs/understand-work-scopes) do you want to provision for this level?